 Peers Walk Alongside You on Your Path to Recovery

 In all areas of life—no matter your background—we know relationships are important to well-being.
-We call friends in hard times, visit family members when they aren’t feeling well, and often see support groups for individuals who have experienced similar challenges like chronic disease or loss of a loved one.
+We call friends in hard times, visit family members when they aren’t feeling well, and often see support groups for individuals who have experienced similar challenges like chronic disease or the loss of a loved one.
 In the same way that we reach out to someone who we think will understand, peer support specialists can provide that understanding during a time when many feel alienated and hopeless.
 They provide an important connection and hope that recovery is possible.

-What do Peer Support Specialist do?
+What do Peer Support Specialists do?

 Peer supporters are people who use their experience of recovery from mental health or substance use disorders to support others in recovery.
 Combined with skills learned in formal training, their experience and institutional knowledge put them in a unique position to offer support.

 - Increase social support and participation in the community

 Peers bring unique strengths and qualities to your recovery.
 These strengths include:

 - Personal experience with whole health recovery that includes addressing the wellness of both mind and body